i-dot-ai/redbox/notebooks/evaluation/README.md

 └── evaluation/
     └── data/
         └── {version_number}/
-            ├── chunks           # the chunked documents of study ├── raw              # the raw documents of study ├── results          # results from using this data ├── synthetic        # Q&A datasets of study created with RAGAS └── embeddings/      # vector store dumps of pre-embedded document chunks └── {model}
+            ├── chunks               # the chunked documents of study ├── raw                  # the raw documents of study ├── results              # results from using this data │   └── baseline.csv     # the baseline results
+            ├── synthetic            # Q&A datasets of study created with RAGAS └── embeddings           # vector store dumps of pre-embedded document chunks └── {model}.jsonl    # pre-embedded chunks to be loaded to the index
 ```

 We use [RAGAS](https://ragas.io) to create synthetic data, but are more than happy for users to manually create datasets too.

+## ⏱️ Baseline a versioned dataset

+> [!NOTE]
+> **Baseline a versioned dataset** with [`rag_baseline_evaluation.ipynb`](/notebooks/evaluation/rag_baseline_evaluation.ipynb)

-Consider creating a **baseline** of your versioned dataset using the production system to help your colleagues out.
+Benchmarking is a one-off run of a versioned dataset against the production retrieval engine.
+Sharing the benchmark with the versioned data gives evaluators metrics they can aim to improve.

 ## 🔎 Studying a versioned dataset

 > [!NOTE]
-> **Study** a versioned dataset with [`rag_e2e_evaluation.ipynb`](/notebooks/evaluation/rag_e2e_evaluation.ipynb)
+> **Study** a versioned dataset with [`rag_experiment_evaluation.ipynb`](/notebooks/evaluation/rag_experiment_evaluation.ipynb)

 The goal of this notebook is that everything you need to study a versioned dataset should be contained in a single place that evaluators can run end to end.

 We use [DeepEval](https://docs.confident-ai.com) to evaluate datasets.

-The first evaluation run should be a **baseline** of the current system.
-You may even consider doing this baselining as part of the creation of the versioned dataset.
-From there, modify the RAG system via the notebook, and express findings in relation to these baseline metrics.
+The versioned dataset should ideally have been **baselined**, providing you with metrics you can aim to improve.
+Modify the RAG system via the notebook, and express findings in relation to these baseline metrics.

 Right now the notebook only contains the final retrieval engine: the interplay of prompts and retriever.
 Chunking and embedding strategies will need to be loaded outside this notebook, though you can certainly assess them using it.